jafingerhut/clojure-rte/README.md

 The user interface to `clojure-rte.type` includes the following functions:

-* `typep` --- predicate to determine whether a given object is an element of a designated type.
+* `typep [value type-designator]` --- predicate to determine whether a given object is an element of a designated type.

 Example
 ```clojure